freddyb/homepage/content/modern-solutions-against-cross-site-attacks.md

 ![Diagram showing a browser window and a popup.
 They are both colored in light blue (cyan) to indicate they are in the same origin.
 They have full bidirection access to each other.](images/god24-xs-attacks/large-5.jpg){.slide}

 Popups are a good example.
-As you will see in the slide above, the return value of `window.open()` gives a reference to the popup window.
+As you will see in the diagram above, the return value of `window.open()` gives a reference to the popup window.
 And the popup gets a reference to the main window with the `opener` variable.
 If the pop-up is same-origin, there is full DOM access through both of these window